New vehicles are now exempt from testing until their fourth registration!

 If the vehicle is repaired by the owner, the application must include receipts or other evidence that at least $200 has been spent on parts other than a catalytic converter, fuel inlet restrictor or air injection system purchased within 14 days after the initial emission test.

-If you still fail after repairs - If you failed the initial test, did the repairs pursuant to your county's requirements, met the financial limit to obtain a waiver and your vehicle still fails for hydrocarbons/carbon monoxide or a Check Engine light, bring your vehicle, both failed certificates, and receipts for all repair work to the Department of Motor Vehicles Emission Test Facility to request a waiver.
+If you still fail after repairs - If you failed the initial test, did the repairs pursuant to your county's requirements, met the financial limit to obtain a waiver and your vehicle still fails for hydrocarbons/carbon monoxide or a Check Engine light, bring your vehicle, both failed certificates, and receipts for all repair work to a DMV Emission Lab to request a waiver.

-Vehicles registered with Classic Vehicle, Classic Rod or Old Timer license plates and driven 5,000 miles or less per year are exempt from emissions testing.
-Fact Sheet (PDF)
+Vehicles registered with Classic Vehicle, Classic Rod or Old Timer license plates and driven 5,000 miles or less per year are exempt from emission testing.
+Fact Sheet

-If you have received a failing emissions test within the last 90 days, you will not be able to obtain the license plates for the emissions exemption.
+If you have received a failing emission test within the last 90 days, you will not be able to obtain the license plates for the emission exemption.